chrissedgwick/LensPop_submm/README.md

 ​
 The main changes to the original model have been:

-(1) A submillimetre source population (generated from data in Cai et al., 2013, ApJ, 768, 21, as described in the above two sources) has replaced the LSST population in the original code.
+(1) A submillimetre source population (generated from data in Cai et al., 2013, ApJ, 768, 21, as described in the above two sources) has replaced the simulated LSST population in the original code.
 This is supplied in the file submmdataCai.txt (note size 3Gb: still to upload).

 ​
 (2) The criteria for accepting a lens have changed to the much simpler criterion using the 500 micron flux level.
 In the original paper (Negrello et al., 2010, Science, 330, 800) this was set at >100mJy; later work has used >80mJy; some of the results in the Sedgwick et al. paper uses >10mJy to estimate the total number of submm lenses.